 AFL Quebec is the governing body of Australian Rules Football in Quebec.
-Based primarily out of Montreal and surrounding area’s it is comprised of both a Men’s and a Women’s League.
-AFL Quebec prides itself on been one of the fastest growing and best runs leagues in Canada and North America.
+Based primarily out of the greater Montreal area, it is comprised of both a men’s and a women’s league.
+AFL Quebec prides itself on been one of the fastest growing and best run leagues in Canada and North America.

-AFL Quebec Men’s League consists of four clubs, the West Island Wooders, Laval Bombers, Montreal Demons, and Old Montreal Dockers while the newly expanded Women’s League also consists of four clubs, the NDG Devils and the Plateau Eagles from Montreal and the Carleton Warriors and Rideau Shamrocks from Ottawa.
+AFL Quebec Men’s League consists of five clubs: West Island Wooders, Laval Bombers, Montreal Demons, Old Montreal Dockers, and Montreal City Blues.
+The Women’s League currently consists of three clubs: NDG Giants, Plateau Eagles, and Montreal City Bluebelles.

-Like most leagues outside of Australia, AFL Quebec is a nine a side league in both the men and the women.
+Like most leagues outside of Australia, AFL Quebec is a nine-a-side league.
 This is for numerous reasons, including but not limited to local player development and field availability.
 AFL Quebec plays the vast majority of its regular and final series games at Vanier College.

-AFL Quebec has both representative Men’s and Women’s 18 a side teams.
-These teams are known as the Quebec Saints, Montreal Angels and Ottawa Lady Swans respectively.
-They compete against other 18 a side representative team across Canada and North America.
-Generally these games occur a handful number of times over a season either in one off games or more commonly at invitational tournament.
+AFL Quebec has both representative Men’s and Women’s eighteen-a-side teams.
+These teams are known as the Quebec Saints and Montreal Angels, respectively.
+They compete against other representative teams across Canada and the United States.
+Generally these games occur a handful number of times over a season either in one-off games or, more commonly, at an invitational tournament.
 Such a tournament is the AFL Quebec Women’s Tournament held early May every year.
 The Saints and Angels also usually participate in both the AFL Canada and USAFL National tournaments.

 Check out this great video from USAFL, which also captures the spirt we share in our league: https://www.youtube.com/watch?v=NZk49_I0Lsg